DrTimothyAldenDavis/SuiteSparse/README.md

 For Windows, import each `*/CMakeLists.txt` file into MS Visual Studio.

-Be sure to first install all required libraries:  BLAS and LAPACK for UMFPACK, CHOLMOD, and SPQR, and GMP and MPFR for SLIP_LU.
-Be sure to use the latest libraries; SLIP_LU requires MPFR 4.0 for example.
+Be sure to first install all required libraries:  BLAS and LAPACK for UMFPACK, CHOLMOD, and SPQR, and GMP and MPFR for SPEX.
+Be sure to use the latest libraries; SPEX requires MPFR 4.0.2 and GMP 6.1.2 (these version numbers do NOT correspond to the X.Y.Z suffix of libgmp.so.X.Y.Z and libmpfr.so.X.Y.Z;
+see the SPEX user guide for details).

 To compile the libraries and install them only in SuiteSparse/lib (not /usr/local/lib), do this instead in the top-level of SuiteSparse:

     make local

-If you add /home/me/SuiteSparse/lib to your library search patch, you can do the following (for example):
+If you add /home/me/SuiteSparse/lib to your library search path (`LD_LIBRARY_PATH` in Linux), you can do the following (for example):

     S = /home/me/SuiteSparse
     cc myprogram.c -I$(S)/include -lumfpack -lamd -lcholmod -lsuitesparseconfig -lm